-Our sophisticated diagnostic imaging technology makes us a leader in the region and is available at five convenient locations.
+Our sophisticated diagnostic imaging technology makes us a leader in the region and is available at multiple convenient locations.

-Our newest offering is 3D breast tomosynthesis, which is available with digital screening mammograms performed at the Ephraim McDowell Women’s Breast & Health Center.
+One of our newest offerings is 3D breast tomosynthesis, which is available with digital screening mammograms performed at the Ephraim McDowell Women’s Breast & Health Center and Ephraim McDowell Fort Logan Hospital.
 This is the most advanced technology for the detection of breast cancer.

 We offer the following: